Book Review: As Good As Dead by Holly Jackson (A Rant) | SPOILER REVIEW

 With this experience, why on earth would Ravi agree to help Pip frame Max?
 Why would he assist her in becoming just like Elliott Ward, the man who murdered his brother and disgraced his name?
 I just don’t buy it.
 It goes against his whole character and backstory.

 And how is getting “justice” to Max worth all of this risk?
 I know the theme is Pip seeking justice outside the legal system and how this has destroyed her, but really.
 I do not think the audience is supposed to sympathize with Pip, but I’m not sure what the point of the book was overall besides totally destroying these characters we’ve grown to love.
-And no, Pip, no, framing someone for a murder he didn’t commit is not justice.

 The whole aftermath with Pip covering up the story and turning into her evil alter ego was jarring but actually pretty interesting to read.
 It was disturbing to see the juxtaposition between starry-eyed first book Pip and the podcast she made to expose the truth and now this different Pip and the podcast she made to obfuscate the truth.
 Thematically it worked, really well.
 But character-wise, I wasn’t completely on board.